History of abortion: Development of contemporary abortion methods

+Medication abortions became common when mifepristone was approved for use in China and France in 1988.
+Later it was approved in Great Britain in 1991, in Sweden in 1992, in Austria, Belgium, Denmark, Finland, Georgia, Germany, Greece, Iceland, Israel, Lichtenstein, Luxembourg, Netherlands, Russia, Spain, and Switzerland in 1999, in Norway, Taiwan, Tunisia, and the United States in 2000, and in 70 additional countries from 2001 to 2023.

+During the mid-1990s in the United States the medical community showed renewed interest in manual vacuum aspiration as a method of early surgical abortion.
+This resurgence is due to technological advances that permit early pregnancy detection (as soon as a week after conception) and a growing popular demand for safe, effective early abortion options, both surgical and medical.
+An innovator in the development of early surgical abortion services is Jerry Edwards, a physician, who developed a protocol in which women are offered an abortion using a handheld vacuum syringe as soon as a positive pregnancy test is received.
+This protocol also allows the early detection of an ectopic pregnancy.

+As of 2022, medication abortions are more common than surgical abortions in most places around the world.

 Abortion around the world

 At various times abortion has been banned or restricted in countries around the world.
-Multiple scholars have noticed that in many cases, this has caused women to seek dangerous, illegal abortions underground or inspired trips abroad for "reproductive tourism".Kligman, Gail.
-The Politics of Duplicity: Controlling Reproduction in Ceausescu's Romania.
-Berkeley, CA: University of California Press, 1998.
+Multiple scholars have noticed that in many cases, this has caused women to seek dangerous, illegal abortions underground or inspired trips abroad for "reproductive tourism".
 Half of the world's current deaths due to unsafe abortions occur in Asia.

 Other authors have written that illegality has not always meant that abortions were unsafe.
 In the U.S. during the 19th century, early abortions under the hygienic conditions in which midwives usually worked were relatively safe.

 China

 In the early 1950s, the Chinese government made abortion illegal, with punishments for those who received or performed illegal abortions written into the law.
 These restrictions were seen as the government's way of emphasizing the importance of population growth.

 As the decade went on, the laws were relaxed with the intent of reducing the number of deaths and lifelong injuries women sustained due to illegal abortions, as well as serving as a form of population control when used in conjunction with birth control.
 In the early 1980s, the state implemented a form of family planning which used abortion as a "back-up method"; and in 2005, there has been legislation trying to curb sex-selective abortion.
 As of 2009, although China had the highest number of abortions in the world, Russia had the highest rate in the world.